Skip to main content

 If you are comfortable editing XML files, you could also change some of the text in your test manifest to distinguish it from the installed add-in.
 For example, you could change the defaultValue attribute on the DisplayName tag.
 Please be aware that there is some duplication in the manifest file to allow it to work on mobile.

-How to test the Phish Alert Button in Outlook Web
+How to test the Phish Alert Button in Outlook Desktop and Outlook Web

 2. Click My add-ins on the Add-Ins for Outlook window